OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

 # 🐞 Creating a CSS-only Expanding Card

-This document details a CSS-only solution to create an expanding card effect.
-The card expands vertically when hovered over, revealing hidden content.
-We'll achieve this using pure CSS3, avoiding JavaScript for a lightweight and performant solution.
+This document details the creation of an expanding card effect using only CSS.
+No JavaScript is required.
+This effect is achieved using CSS transitions and the `:hover` pseudo-class.
+The card expands when the mouse hovers over it, revealing more content.

 **Description of the Styling:**

-The card utilizes a combination of CSS transitions, transforms, and pseudo-elements (`::before` and `::after`) to create the animation.
-The `::before` pseudo-element is used to create the expanding section which reveals hidden content.
-The height of the card changes on hover, smoothly revealing the hidden content thanks to the transition.
+The card uses a simple design with a background color, padding, and rounded corners.
+The content initially is hidden using `max-height: 0; overflow: hidden;`.
+On hover, the `max-height` is increased to a value that allows the full content to show, and the `overflow` is set to `visible`.
+A smooth transition is applied to the `max-height` property, creating the expanding animation.

 **Full Code:**